exercism/julia/exercises/concept/factory-sensors/.docs/instructions.md

 You should know that the sensor is very sensitive and often breaks.
 In this case, the technicians will need to change it.

-Your job is to implement a function `temperaturecheck` that takes the temperature as a parameter and either adds a log if all is well or throws an error if the sensor is broken or if the machine starts overheating.
+Your job is to implement a function `temperaturecheck` that takes the temperature as an argument and either adds a log if all is well or throws an error if the sensor is broken or if the machine starts overheating.
 Knowing that you will later need to react differently depending on the error, you need a mechanism to differentiate the two kinds of errors.

 - If the sensor is broken, the temperature will be `nothing`.